nbrosson/tt-face-recognition/README.md

 ## All the steps to run the web application

 1. Go to data/images/raw_images
-2. Create one folder per person in raw_images/
+2. Create one folder per person in raw_images/ (Follow data_template example)
 3. Complete `MAPPING_FOLDER_TO_NAMES` in face_detector/__init__.py => You need to write all the names of the persons (exactly same names as folder names in the step 2. , and a corresponding description)
 4. Run this command to run the face detection algorithm and store the results: `python main.py prepare-faces-arrays`.